 Code ROLL

-The Stening® Roll 911 —also known as the ROLL stent or small-caliber bronchial stent— is Stening’s response to the clinical need to treat conditions of small bronchi that are still able to provide ventilation to their distal segments, as occurs with neoplastic infiltrations in the right and left lower lobe bronchi.
+The Stening® Roll 9-11 —also known as the ROLL stent or small-caliber bronchial stent— is Stening’s clear response to the clinical need to treat conditions of small bronchi that are still able to provide effective ventilation to their distal segments, as occurs in neoplastic infiltrations of the right and left lower lobe bronchi.

 It is a special stent for the common trunk of the basal segments of the lower lobes.
-Its smaller, more widely distributed anchors provide gentle support; its anatomical shape mirrors the taper of the bronchus, avoiding the distortion caused by conventional cylindrical stents.
-The preferred size, the ROLL 911, has an external distal diameter of 9 mm and a proximal diameter of 11 mm, with a length of 20 mm.
-It is also supplied in two alternative sizes: the ROLL 810 (20 mm) and the ROLL 1012 (25 mm), the latter specifically for the bronchus intermedius.
+Its smaller, more widely distributed anchors provide gentle support; its anatomical shape mirrors the taper of the natural bronchus, avoiding the distortion caused by conventional tubular stents.
+The preferred size, the ROLL 9-11, has an external distal diameter of 9 mm and a proximal diameter of 11 mm, with a length of 20 mm.
+It is also produced in two alternative sizes: the ROLL 8-10 (20 mm long) and the ROLL 10-12 (25 mm long), the latter being well suited to the bronchus intermedius, as its measurements have been replicated.

 Review the indications, available dimensions, instructions for use, care and warnings of the Stening® Roll 911.